Letztes Update: 21. Mai 2025

 Antwort der Redaktion

-Linux server distributions, often referred to as distros, are different versions of the Linux operating system tailored for various needs.
-Each distribution comes with its own set of features, package management systems, and user interfaces.
-As a beginner, you should focus on distros that offer ease of use, strong community support, and comprehensive documentation.
+Linux server distributions, often called "distros," are different versions of the Linux operating system tailored for various needs.
+They share the same core components but differ in package management, user interface, and support.
+As a beginner, you should consider ease of use, community support, and available resources when selecting the best Linux server.

 Last updated 3 mins ago